timchown/address-accountability/draft-chown-address-accountability.md

    If all ND traffic observed on a link can be captured, it should be possible for IPv6 address usage to be recorded.
-This would require appropriate capability on a device on any given subnet, e.g. as is currently achieved for RAmond or NDPmon, or a reporting mechanism for the subnet router.
-There may also be mechanisms such as a (filtered) RSPAN that may be suitable; at least one implementation of this has been published.
+This would require appropriate capability on a device on any given subnet, e.g. as is currently achieved for RAmond (https://ramond.sourceforge.net) or NDPmon (https://sourceforge.net/projects/ndpmon), or a reporting mechanism for the subnet router, such as syslog.

+   There may also be mechanisms such as a (filtered) Remote Switch Port Analyser (RSPAN) that may be suitable.

    A benefit of this approach is that collecting all ND traffic would allow additional accounting and fault detection to be undertaken, e.g. rogue RA detection, or DAD DoS detection.

+The downside may be the significant volume of traffic to be held, if a lengthy history is desired.

 ## Force use of DHCPv6 only